Policy Against Harassment and Sex Discrimination

 B. Applicant.
 One who submits an application, request, or plan required to be approved by the College as a condition to becoming a recipient.

 C. Complaint.
-Oral or written request to the College that objectively can be understood as a request for the College to investigate and make a determination about alleged prohibited behavior as defined by the Policy.
+Signed and written request to the College that objectively can be understood as a request for the College to investigate and make a determination about alleged prohibited behavior as defined by the Policy.

 I. Incapacitated.
 A state in which a person cannot understand the nature of the act, cannot understand the right to refuse to participate in the act, or not capable of being aware of or understanding that the sexual activity is occurring.
 Incapacitation may be the result of the effects of alcohol, narcotics, drugs, or other substances, physical injury, or other reasons that the respondent knows or should have known based on a reasonable person standard.